modisultan/EC_EDA/README.md

 ### Company Background (Scenario):
-Electronics company (EC) is Saudi Arabia-based on sales different types of electronics that has been exported from Amazon such as Apple Air pods Headphones, Batteries, USB-C Charging Cable and laptops etc..
+Electronics company (EC) is Saudi Arabia-company based on sales different types of electronics such as Apple Air pods Headphones, Batteries, USB-C Charging Cable and laptops etc..

 ### Motivation:
-E company want to do sales analytics for forecasting future sales performance and for improving sales.
+Electronic company want to do analyze sales performance for improving sales in one month.

-### Target:
-A target market analysis is an assessment of how your product or service fits into a specific market and where it will gain the most.

 ### Questions:
-Q1: What was the best year for sales?

-Q2: What product sold the most?
+Q1: What product sold the most?

+Q2: At any day seles increased?

-Q3: What City had the highest number of sales?
+Q3: what day have the highest earning in this month?

 ### Data Description:
 The data will be used in this project is provided by kaggle.
 The Sales Product Data provided in .CSV format. it contains of 17539 rows and set of columns:

-Order ID - An Order ID is the number system that Amazon uses exclusively to keep track of orders.
+Order ID - An Order ID is the number system that uses to keep track of orders(unique number).

 Product - The product that have been sold.